till-tietz/parsel/README.md

 `parsel` is a framework for parallelized dynamic web-scraping using `RSelenium`.
-Leveraging parallel processing, it allows you to run any `RSelenium` web-scraping routine on multiple browser instances simultaneously, thus dramatically increasing the efficiency of your scraping. `parsel` utilizes chunked input processing as well as error catching and logging, to ensure seamless execution of your scraping routine and minimal data loss, even in the presence of unforeseen `RSelenium` errors.
+Leveraging parallel processing, it allows you to run any `RSelenium` web-scraping routine on multiple browser instances simultaneously, thus greatly increasing the efficiency of your scraping.
+`parsel` utilizes chunked input processing as well as error catching and logging, to ensure seamless execution of your scraping routine and minimal data loss, even in the presence of unforeseen `RSelenium` errors.

 ## Installation